10 home office setups that inspire productivity

 8. Tranquil vibes

 Nothing beats the productivity of someone whose mind is clear and at peace.
 To achieve that, get yourself a place where you can be relaxed and inspired.
 It doesn’t have to be somewhere far.
 Your room can be your haven.
-Try to remodel it with ivory, cream, or white accent furniture and use Hours in Place’s design as your inspiration for setup.
+Try to remodel it with ivory, cream, or white accent furniture and use Hours in Place’s design above as your inspiration for setup.
 See how this type of home office can help you work better by letting you experience a warm and soothing atmosphere right in the comfort of your home.

 Photo: Hours in Place/IG